mapbox/mapbox-navigation-ios/docs/Storyboards.md

-# Setting up Mapbox Navigation UI in a storyboard
+# Setting up Mapbox Navigation in a storyboard

 - Open the object library and drag in a `Storyboard Reference`.
 - Pick `Navigation` from the dropdown and set bundle to `com.mapbox.MapboxNavigation`.